Influencer marketing works. That’s the reason why it seems everyone wants to become a social media influencer these days.

 By considering all the factors above, you will be able to hone in on your target audience on social media where they are already hanging out.

-As an influencer, you have to consistently create valuable content that your audience (and search engines/social media algorithms) will love.
+As a social media influencer, you have to consistently create valuable content that your audience (and search engines/social media algorithms) will love.

 People value commitment and consistency in social influencers.
 You need to show up every single day with a consistent message and produce useful content that is relevant to your audience.